NZ woman jailed in the UK after working as fake doctor for 22 years

 'Despicable' attempt to steal elderly woman's fortune

-A judge described her as "despicable'' when she was sentenced last month, according to the Daily Mail.
+A judge described her as "despicable'' when she was sentenced last month, the Daily Mail reported.

 Alemi was last month found guilty of four fraud and theft charges after a week-long trial at Carlisle Crown Court.